Bixilon/Minosoft/ReadMe.md

  - Rendering (WIP)
  - Multi protocol support (1.7 - latest)
  - Modding
- - Fast performance (start time on my laptop: 3 seconds)
+ - Fast performance (incredible start time of 3 - 5 seconds on modern hardware (tested on Intel i7-4800MQ)
- - Free and open source
+ - Free (as far as we consider original minecraft as free) and open source
  - Multi accounting
  - Multi "sessions" (Connections to a server)
  - Multi threading